chinyan/Skin-Lesion-Analysis-Towards-Melanoma-Detection-Segmentation/README.md

 Train the model and generate masks for validation and test images Run python segment.ipynb to train the model.
 Check out segment.ipynb to modify the number of iterations (epochs), batch size, etc.

-### Prediction
-Run performance.py to get performance on validation and test images.